girishbathala/statistical-learning-image-classification/README.md

 ## Data pre-processing

 To formulate this as a pattern recognition problem, we need to decide on an observation space.
-Here we will be using the space of 8×8 image blocks, i.e. we view each image as a collection of 8×8 blocks.
+Here the space of 8×8 image blocks is used as the obs. space, i.e. each image is viewed as a collection of 8×8 blocks.
-For each block we compute the discrete cosine transform (function dct2 on MATLAB) and obtain an array of 8 × 8 frequency coefficients.
-We do this because the cheetah and the grass have different textures, with different frequency decompositions and the two classes should be better separated in the frequency domain.
+For each block the discrete cosine transform (function dct2 on MATLAB) is computed and an array of 8 × 8 frequency coefficients is obtained.
+Because the cheetah and the grass have different textures with different frequency decompositions, the two classes should be better separated in the frequency domain.

 The file data/train/TrainingSamplesDCT_8.mat contains a training set of vectors obtained from a similar image (stored as a matrix, each row is a training vector) for each of the classes.
 There are two matrices, TrainsampleDCT BG and TrainsampleDCT FG for foreground and background samples respectively